 This book was developed as part of the EdTechBooks.org library of open textbooks.
-Thus, this book is openly licensed (CC-BY) and free to use, reuse, revise, remix, and redistribute, with proper citation.
+Thus, this book is openly licensed (CC-BY-NC) and free to use, reuse, revise, remix, and redistribute, with proper citation.
 This platform provides many innovative features for students and faculty, including the following:

 To cite a chapter from this book in APA, please use the suggested citation found at the chapter's end.

 If you are an instructor who has adopted this book for a course, or modified/remixed the book for a course, please complete the following survey so that we can know about your use of the book and update you when we push out new versions of any chapters.